basant0x01/lazyDB/README.md

 ![image](https://github.com/user-attachments/assets/93a843ae-4822-433f-b827-51fb943cdcfb)

-#### [ Note: This is just an pre-release and not recommend to use before we release full production version 1.0 ]
+#### [ Note: This is just an pre-release and not recommend to use untill i release new full production version 1.0 ]

 ## Features based on the version's
-1. lazydb_v0.1
-   - Automated Subdomains enumeration and manage scope's based on the technology used
+1. lazydb_v1.0 ( Beta Version )
+   - One Click: Powerfull Subdomain Scanner/Detector with auto live Subdomains resolver
+	- One Click: Scan Technologies for all subdomains
+	- Default Tech Filter: WordPress
+	- User's can create and add new tech filters upto '5'
+	- Search filter's for subdomains and programs
+	- Search filter's for tech & subdomains. ( User searches tech and application automatically filters related subdomains )
+   - UI/UX bug Fixes

 ## How to Setup an Environment